Guide to Indian Liberal Arts Schools • Guide to UK Applications

 COVID-19 Effects: Grade 11 Focus on These 6 Activities

 For students in grade 11, the current situation can be very daunting.
-Standardised tests are being cancelled, nobody knows when school will resume and there are so many uncertainties regarding college admissions.
-This is certainly very stressful but you can also use this time wisely and productively to get a head start and strategise your application.
+Standardised tests are being cancelled, nobody knows when schools will reopen and there are so many uncertainties regarding college admissions.
+This is certainly very stressful, but you can also use this time wisely and productively to get a head start and strategise your application.

-3) Cast a Wider Net:
+3) Cast a wider net:

-4) Keep Studying Hard:
+4) Keep studying hard:

 Your grades are still the most important component of the college application process.
 Colleges will only admit you if they think you can cope with the academic rigour at that institution.
 The best indication of this is your high school transcript.
-Keep in mind that this lockdown is not an endless holiday and use this time wisely.
+Remember that this lockdown is not an endless holiday and use this time wisely.
 Make sure to submit the work your teachers are asking you to do or use this time to read about the subjects you are interested in pursuing.
 Continue to build your intellectual curiosity.

-5) Replan the Summer:
+5) Replan the summer:

 Remember that unless you apply Early Decision to a college in the US, there is absolutely no obligation that you must attend that institute.
 So, it is always better to have several options available to you than regret not having tried enough or feeling that you could have applied to more colleges.
 So, continue approaching the college admissions process as you would have if everything was normal and make the changes suggested above.
-You will still be a competitive applicant and learn a lot in the process.
+You will still be a competitive applicant and learn much in the process.
 If you require further guidance, get in touch with us.